Denied Long-Term Disability Coverage? What’s Next?

 The coverage is governed by a federal law called the Employee Retirement Income Security Act (ERISA).

 Insurance companies deny long-term disability applications for a number of reasons.
 If your insurance company denied your application, you have the right to appeal under ERISA.
 You can file a lawsuit against your insurance company if it denies your appeal.

-If you have been denied long-term disability coverage, you should talk to a disability attorney today.
+If you have been denied long-term disability coverage, you should talk to an ERISA disability attorney today.

 A disability attorney can help you navigate the complex process of overturning disability insurance coverage denials.

 Why Might an Insurance Company Deny My Long-Term Disability Application?

 Insurance companies often deny long-term disability applications because of insufficient medical evidence, the inability to meet the definition of disability in your policy, and inconsistent evidence from video surveillance.

 Insufficient Medical Evidence